How Does Short-Term Disability Insurance Work?

 Depending on your short-term disability insurance plan, you can have quite different requirements for qualification.
-Each plan has its own particular definition of what constitutes a qualifying “disability,” of course, but there are additional requirements that can differ, too.
+Each plan has its own definition of what constitutes a qualifying “disability,” and there are additional requirements that can differ, too.
 These requirements may include:

 - Minimum period of time working for an employer before coverage applies

 - Full-time employment

 - Minimum duration of disability (usually a minimum of 8–9 weeks)

 Requirements may differ from plan to plan, but in general, short-term disability coverage requires that you have a condition that prevents you from working for a significant but temporary period, usually between two months and one year.
 There is often a waiting period (also called an “elimination period”) before you are entitled to receive benefits, and you may have to use sick days at work before your benefits kick in.

 How Much Will I Receive in Short-Term Disability Benefits?